Planning to spend one day in Helsinki? You’re in the right place.

 Uspenski Cathedral is an Orthodox church and the largest Orthodox church in Western Europe.
 The Cathedral offers spectacular photo opportunities of the other cathedral as well.

-💡 EXTRA TIP: Admission to the Cathedral is free, and you can find up-to-date information on opening times here.
+💡 EXTRA TIP: Admission to the Cathedral is free, and you should check the up-to-date information on opening times before visiting.

 » Market Square